junjiemars/azorg/README.md

 ## Known issues
 ### To install Java Runtime 6 on Max OS X
-when the other JRE version had been installed, your Mac remind you to install JRE 6 to fix:
+when the other JRE version had been installed, your Mac remind you to install JRE 6.
+The fix is easy: just to create the following directories
 ```shell
 sudo mkdir /System/Library/Java/JavaVirtualMachines/1.6.0.jdk/
 sudo mkdir /System/Library/Java/Support/Deploy.bundle/